docsacademy/docsmatter/content/post/localization-poeditor-first-look.md

 +++
 author = "Vladimir Likhanov"
-title = "First look at POEditor" date = "2023-15-09"
+title = "First look at POEditor" date = "2023-08-15"
-description = "Localization platforms" featured = true draft = true tags = [
+description = "Localization platforms" featured = true draft = false tags = [
     "POEditor"
 ]
 categories = [
     "Localization platforms"
 ]
-thumbnail = "images/blog/poeditor/poeditor-logo.png"
+thumbnail = "images/blog/localization/poeditor-logo.png"
 +++

-> This article provides a first look at POEditor, a robust online localization and translation management platform designed for teams of any size.
+> This article provides a brief overview POEditor, a robust online localization and translation management platform designed for teams of any size.
 It focuses on its features, usability, and how it stands out in the localization and translation management landscape.